aimmatic/natural-voice-mobile-sdk-android/README.md

 ## Apply Customer ID ##

-AimMatic API required to provide a customer id when authenticate by token.
-We provide a profile data which automatically load after Oauth2 authentication success.
-The profile contain a list of available customer.
+The API requires the application to provide a customer ID when you authenticate by token.
+We provide profile data which automatically loads after Oauth2 authentication success.
+The profile contains a list of available customers.

 ```kotlin
 AndroidAppContext(baseContext).profile.customers